YouriLangh/insecure-chat/README.md

 Step 7: Using helmet as a middleware on server side (not rlly needed as we dont serve any content from server), but still need to enfoce min version of tls
 Other than that we only listen on HTTPs so we cant see on HTTP [ & HTTPS & no TLS downgrade( HSTS is done by default by helmet (180 days))]
-On client: to ensure CSP( no XSS).
+On client: ensure CSP with a CSP tag, still allows for inline scripts but code was too hard to change (they generate dynamically in chat.js and fuck that) ( no XSS).

 Step 8:
 Added rate limiting on login path to ensure people cannot spam attempts